 Write a letter to God, for your eyes only (or to share with a trusted friend if you want).
 Put into it whatever you have always wanted to say or ask or confess or scream.
 Put in all the doubts and fears and things you are angry about - whatever is really on your heart and mind.

 And then, turn it into a prayer to Him, out loud.
 Don’t edit it or make it sound prettier or more godly.
 Just be honest.
 He can handle it!
 He can handle (and He wants) the honesty and the raw feelings.
 He wants you - as you are.
 Not some polished, phony version of you.
 The more real you are with Him, the more you open up your hurting heart to Him and the more He can heal it.
 (If you have trouble answering the Questions for Reflection, look at this letter you wrote to Him for any insight.)

 And you may want to save this letter and make it a regular practice, writing a new “letter to God” every year.
 It’s up to you.

 Example Prayer for Letting God Closer:

 I want to know You as You really are.
-I am tired of living as a prisoner behind my fears, doubts, walls, and misconceptions.
-Search my heart and help me see anything that I need to face.
-And help me to replace lies and fears and misconceptions with Your truths.
-Help me learn to live in Your Truth.
-Take my weaknesses and fears and replace them with Your strength and Your peace.
+And I want to know who I really am to You.
+I am tired of living as a prisoner behind fears, doubts, lies, walls, misconceptions, and expectations.
+Search my heart and help me see anything that I need to face, anything that’s off-track and that hurts me and my relationship with You.
+Help me to replace these wayward things with Your truths.
+Help me learn to live in Your Truth, to really see You as You are and to see myself as You see me.
+Take my weaknesses and fears and doubts … and replace them with Your strength and peace and Truth.